neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 After successful completion of the tests described above, please start NanoDiP  by entering in the terminal:

- `/home/minknow/scripts/activate_nandip_python.sh`

-# Pending:
+`cd /home/minknow/scripts`

+and

+ `./activate_nandip_python.sh`

- symbolic links on Desktop / correction of symbolic link (Jupyter notebooks works, pyhton not yet) (feature for double click the symbolic link to the on the desktop will be implemented soon.)
+ or double click the link on the desktop.

+In both cases you will obtain the NanoDip UI in chromium with the features described above.